How to Choose the Best Camera for Fashion Photography

 Personally, for fashion photography I like to use the 135 mm f2 lens.
 It is a great lens for “bokeh” and it is significantly lighter and less expensive than the 70-200 f2.8 lens.
 My original training was that of a portrait photographer, and I like the focus to be on the subject, with the rest of the background blurry.
 Other photographers I know prefer to use a wider angle lens and this can be very nice as well from a stylistic standpoint.

-So, in summary, if you want to take your fashion photography to the next level, invest in a DSLR camera.
+So, in summary, if you want to take your fashion photography to the next level, invest in a DSLR camera, the best camera for fashion photography in my opinion.
 If you can, try and buy a mid-range camera, and get a full-frame camera if possible.
 There are a wide range of lenses to consider, so think about what you want your style to be.

 Next month I will be discussing how to take pictures in Manual Mode.